$LevyIO

 4. Maximize the Standard Deduction and Senior Bonus

 For 2026, taxpayers 65 and older receive a higher standard deduction.
-The base standard deduction is $16,100 (single) or $32,200 (married filing jointly), plus an additional $1,600 per eligible senior.
-The new $6,000 senior deduction for those 65+ (capped at $75,000/$150,000 AGI) stacks on top.
+The base standard deduction is $16,100 for single filers or $32,200 for married filing jointly, plus an additional age-65-or-blind amount ($2,050 for unmarried filers or $1,650 per qualifying spouse on a joint return).
+The temporary $6,000 senior deduction for those 65+ phases out above the IRS income thresholds and stacks on top when eligible.
 Maximizing these deductions reduces the income tax owed on taxable SS benefits, even if it does not reduce the provisional income calculation itself.

 5. Consider Delaying Social Security to Reduce Early-Retirement Provisional Income